JesseEmond/cheat-and-gin/README.md

 dword value: 100
 ```

 We enter the observed `100`.
-We are told that multiple memory pages hold our value:
+We are told that multiple addresses hold our value:
 ```
-2 memory pag(es) containing the value.
+10 memory address(es) containing the value.
 Keep searching?:
 ```
 We want to pin down our address, so we'll update our game (`newline` in our `FakeGame` process)